-To minimize the risk that an application-owning region (AOR) might accept counterfeit data records from a file-owning region (FOR) that is in fact an impostor, LOGON processing includes a security check to verify that the FOR is authorized to act as a server with the specified application name.
-This check is never bypassed, even when SEC=NO is specified at system initialization.
+This check minimizes the risk that an application-owning region (AOR) might accept counterfeit data records from a file-owning region (FOR) that is in fact an impostor.
+The check is never bypassed, even when SEC=NO is specified at system initialization.